Disentanglement with Factor Quantized Variational Autoencoders: Experiments

 For the first image pair, the generative factors are swapped exactly between the images.
 However, when multiple latent variables represent the same generative factor, such as $\mathbf{z_5}$ and $\mathbf{z_{11}}$ for \textit{floor hue}, only one may influence the reconstructions.
 For the second image pair, the exact values of the generative factors may not transfer perfectly, as seen in the \textit{floor hue} swapping with $\mathbf{z_5}$ and $\mathbf{z_{11}}$.
 This result highlights that, even if a latent variable represents a single generative factor, its effect may still depend on the image’s semantic content.

 \textbf{Discrete vs continuous representation learning:} To start with, we compare discrete representation learning and continuous representation learning in terms of disentanglement and reconstruction.
-When we compare models that learn discrete representations, such as QLAE and QVAE, with models that learn continuous representations, such as $\beta$-VAE and FactorVAE, by referring to Table~\ref{tab:evaluation_table}, we observe that while the discrete representation learning models outperform the continuous representation learning models in terms of the DCI metric for all datasets, they also outperform the latter in terms of InfoMEC in most cases.
+By comparing discrete representation models (FactorQVAE, QLAE, and QVAE) against continuous representation methods ($\beta$-VAE, FactorVAE, and $\alpha$-TCVAE) in Table~\ref{tab:evaluation_table}, we observe that discrete latent models consistently outperform continuous methods in both DCI and InfoMEC metrics across datasets.
 In addition to disentanglement performance, the discrete representation learning models achieve better reconstruction performance.
 Since achieving both acceptable reconstruction and disentanglement performance together is difficult, an AE trained solely on the reconstruction objective provides the best reconstruction performance, as expected.
 However, discrete representation learning models can also achieve reconstruction performance that is acceptably close to that of autoencoders (AE).

 \textbf{QVAE vs dVAE:} Although discrete representation learning improves performance, the design of the model remains crucial for this enhancement.
 Therefore, we implement dVAE and QVAE as the discrete representation learning models, and observe that QVAE leads to more balanced performance between reconstruction and disentanglement.
 When we go through the disentanglement performance of dVAE and QVAE in Table~\ref{tab:evaluation_table}, we see that dVAE outperforms QVAE in most of the settings.
 However, dVAE cannot achieve adequate reconstruction performance as it seems, which is essential along with disentanglement.